Rylee-Leavitt/sdev1200/trivia-game/instructions.md

 The Question class also should have an appropriate `__init__` method, accessors, and mutators.

 The program should have a list or a dictionary containing 10 `Question` objects, one for each trivia question.
-This file has been provided in this Repl for you convienence.
+This file has been provided in this Reply for you convienence.